-Legal Reference: A.C.A. § 6-18-503 (b) A.C.A. § 6-18-505 (c) (1)
+Legal References: A.C.A. § 6-18-503(b) DESE Rules Governing Student Discipline and School Safety DESE Rules Governing Special Education and Related Services Section 11.00 -Discipline

 4.40-HOMELESS STUDENTS

 The Pottsville School District will afford the same services and educational opportunities to homeless children as are afforded to non-homeless children.
 The Superintendent or his/her designee shall appoint an appropriate staff person to be the local educational agency (LEA) liaison for homeless children and youth whose responsibilities shall include, but are not limited to: